Yes, our programmes are accredited by the National University of Ireland (NUI).

 Applicants for our MSc programmes must hold a primary degree.
-Applicants should also be working in the Healthcare sector as all our programmes are practice-based.
+Applicants should normally be working in the Healthcare sector as all our programmes are practice-based.
 English Proficiency – IELTS Score of 6.0 or equivalent score.
 Note, exemption is applicable for those who completed school or undergraduate studies through English or who have been working in a country or for an employer where English is the spoken language (3 years or more).

 For updated tuition fees, please consult the fees and funding section of the individual programme you are interested in.

 If you have successfully completed Modules 1-3, you will be an eligible for an exit award of a Postgraduate Certificate.
-If you have successfully passed the assignments for all six Year 1 modules, you may choose to complete one additional 10 ECTS module to receive an internationally recognised postgraduate diploma in your chosen programme.
+If you have successfully passed the assignments for all five Year 1 modules, you may choose to complete one additional 10 ECTS module to receive an internationally recognised postgraduate diploma in your chosen programme.

 Yes.
 The minimum time required to complete the MSc programme is two years.
 However, the programme is flexible, in that you can complete it within five years.
 This means that you can complete a number of modules and, once you have successfully completed the modules assignments, you will not have to re-take those modules or re-submit for those assignments, provided you complete the MSc programme within five years.